Menu Close

 26. Photograph all the street art in Tallinn

-There are lots of of art on buildings around Tallinn and many are really cool.
+There's lots of art on buildings around Tallinn and some of it is really cool.
 Check with the tourist information centre in the old town to find these.

 Tallinn